PRIYANSHUSINGH2003/Assignment-Portal/README.md

 ## Issues and Contributions

 If you encounter any issues or would like to contribute to the project, please feel free to open an issue or submit a pull request.

----

-This `README.md` provides all necessary details about the project, including setup instructions, dependencies, and how to run the app.
-Let me know if you want to add or modify anything!